 Stid: I grant you that, but despite the points Harlei has made, I have serious doubts about the security of any operation involving Time.

 You, Harlei, mention the stabilizing "inertia" of history's main current, in The Corridors of Time.
-But in the same author's Guardians of Time we have the story Delenda Est in which there's a whacking great emergency: members of the Time Patrol suddenly find themselves amid a babble of different cultural impressions and they realize (this is grippingly handled) that history has been deviated thoroughly from its course.
+But in the same author's Guardians of Time we have the story Delenda Est in which there's a whacking great emergency: all of a sudden, members of the Time Patrol find themselves amid a babble of different cultural impressions and they realize (this is grippingly handled) that history has been deviated thoroughly from its course.
 In fact, it turns out that someone has fixed it so that Hannibal won his war against Rome, causing all subsequent history to take a new path.

 Harlei: It's put right, though.